-&lt;sup>3 Since September 2022, the DfE has required all schools to have a named senior leader who is responsible for the strategic approach to attendance.
-This may well be the Headteacher.
+2 Since September 2022, the DfE has required all schools to have a named senior leader who is responsible for the strategic approach to attendance.
 Where an Executive Headteacher is in post across multiple schools, each school must have a named strategic attendance lead.

-- where necessary, and in line with school policy, issue appropriate sanctions to pupils for whom attendance and punctuality is a cause for concern; - in line with school policy, issue appropriate rewards to pupils for whom attendance and/or punctuality has improved; - with oversight from the strategic leader responsible for attendance, maintain an up-to-date Attendance Risk Register for 'high-risk' pupils, which tracks interventions and their impact; - where punctuality is a concern, maintain a Punctuality Risk Register as outlined in section 8 of this policy; - lead attendance interventions, including initiating Attendance Review Meetings and developing Attendance Action Plans involving the child, parent and, where appropriate, other agencies for pupils whose attendance and/or, if applicable, punctuality, falls below the expected level; - coordinate the support plans for pupils returning to school after a prolonged absence; - if appropriate, co-ordinate other staff members in agreed intervention activities, including mentoring and/or target setting of individuals or groups; - where necessary, make referrals to appropriate external agencies; - authorise appointments, as appropriate; - co-ordinate the collation of all the documentary evidence required by the local authority for pursuing legal intervention; - ensure that the procedures for making additions to, and removals from, the admissions register follow statutory guidance and that no pupil is removed without the school having full details of their destination and providing this information to the local authority, using agreed local procedures.
+- Maintain up-to-date records of pupils whose attendance has fallen below 95%, and punctuality falls below the expected level in each year group, and track interventions and their impact; - lead pastoral/attendance interventions, including initiating Attendance Review Meetings and developing Attendance Action Plans as needed involving the parent, and where appropriate, other agencies for pupils whose attendance and/or punctuality falls below the expected level; - coordinate the support plans for pupils returning from school after a prolonged absence; - where relevant to position, co-ordinate other staff members in agreed intervention activities, including mentoring and/or target setting of individuals or groups; - where necessary, make referrals to appropriate external agencies; - authorise appointments, as appropriate; - co-ordinate the collation of all the documentary evidence required by the local authority for pursuing legal intervention; - provide the provision of up to date relevant cohort attendance data to class teachers/tutors and the provision of current whole school data to SLT.

-Class teachers responsible for morning and afternoon registration will:
+Class teachers/other appropriate staff members responsible for morning and afternoon registration will:

-- actively promote the importance and value of good attendance to pupils and their parents; - ensure that the statutory attendance register is taken at the start of the first session of the school day and once during the afternoon session; - provide regular encouragement and support to the class as a whole and to individual pupils about the importance of regular attendance and punctuality; - ensure their own register is completed accurately and in a timely manner; - ensure absence notes or verbal messages relating to attendance and punctuality are provided to the attendance administrator; - be proactive in noticing and addressing any signs of disaffection or any well-being concern which may result in poor attendance and punctuality, thereby impacting on learning and potentially safety; - contribute to a whole school approach which reinforces good school attendance, by providing stimulating teaching and learning experiences that encourage all pupils to attend and to achieve; - support pupils to catch up on essential work missed following absence, thereby removing a potential barrier to re-engagement; - regularly review class registers and report any absence trends or concerns that they identify.
+- actively promote the importance and value of good attendance to pupils and their parents; - ensure that the statutory attendance register is taken at the start of the first session of the school day and once during the afternoon session. - ensure registers are completed accurately and in a timely manner; - ensure absence notes or verbal messages relating to attendance and punctuality are provided to the attendance administrator or relevant member of the pastoral team; - be proactive in noticing and addressing any signs of disaffection or any well-being concern which may result in poor attendance and punctuality, thereby impacting on learning and potentially safety; - contribute to a whole school approach which reinforces good school attendance, by providing stimulating teaching and learning experiences that encourage all pupils to attend and to achieve; - support pupils to catch up on essential work missed following absence, thereby removing a potential barrier to re-engagement; - report any absence trends or concerns that you identify with the relevant member of the pastoral team and/or the attendance administrator.

-Attendance administrators will:
+Attendance administrator will:

-- monitor whole school attendance on a daily basis, ensuring all registers are completed accurately and on time and that any missing marks are quickly resolved in order to keep pupils safe; - be the first point of contact for parents and relevant school staff regarding pupil absence and appointments; - be responsible for ensuring that the parents of non-attenders are notified by text message on the first day and any subsequent days of absence;
+- monitor whole school attendance on a daily basis, ensuring all registers are completed accurately and on time and that any missing marks are quickly resolved in order to keep pupils safe; - be the first point of contact for parents and relevant school staff regarding pupil absence and appointments; - be responsible for ensuring that that the parents of non-attenders are notified by text message on the first day and any subsequent days of absence; - ensure that reasons for absences are provided by parents after each period of absence; - collate and issue all attendance and punctuality data on a daily, weekly, half-termly, termly and annual basis to attendance leaders and strategic leaders, as requested;